S0001Light/ShawnClarkSpenceExcelMacos/README.md

 --Shawn

 To make an animation file, sort of, with macro's number left column, all 1's, then two at end of far left column, with 1 next to 2, the rest number thru 1 - 1##########, before the 2. all ways.

+also, to make random art draw a big X or diamond, have a good PEACE!